corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-tuning.md

 On a server machine with many processor cores, this can lead to over a 100 threads sharing 512 megabyte of memory - this leaves the threads fighting for resources, and memory contention and very poor performance will be the result.

-In Corda Enterprise, these properties can be controlled via the node configuration.
+In Corda: Enterprise Edition , these properties can be controlled via the node configuration.
 It is recommended to keep a diary of changes during the tweaking of any parameters, or ideally have the node configuration under version control so it is easy to go back and check settings for previous results.